locationtech/geomesa/docs/user/filesystem/commandline.rst

-``-p, --path *``         The filesystem root path used to store data ``-f, --feature-name *`` The name of the schema ``--partition``          Partitions to list (omit to list all partitions)
+``-p, --path *``         The filesystem root path used to store data ``-f, --feature-name *`` The name of the schema ``--partition``          Partitions to list (omit to list all partitions) ``-q, --cql``            CQL predicate to determine the partitions to operate on
 ======================== =========================================================

 ``get-partitions``